intotecho/bunjilforestwatch/bunjilforestwatch/lib/README.rst

 There is a workaround described here: https://code.google.com/p/googleappengine/issues/detail?id=12783

-To resolve this issue, replace the file C:\Program Files (x86)\Google\google_appengine\google\appengine\dist27\socket.py With the modified file sockets.py from the root folder of the bunjilforestwatch repo
+To resolve this issue, delete the file C:\Program Files (x86)\Google\google_appengine\google\appengine\dist27\socket.py and copy the modified file sockets_win8fix.py from the root folder of the bunjilforestwatch repo to the to that file path (don’t forget to change the name of the win8fix.py file to sockets.py).

 Files in lib are uploaded to appengine during deplyoment of the app, unless they are excluded in app.yaml.